scaleapi/llm-engine/docs/getting_started.md

 # Getting Started

-Note: As of October 31st 2024, LLM Engine's public demo service is sunsetted.
+**Note: As of October 31st 2024, LLM Engine's public demo service is sunsetted.
 We have thus removed the documentation pieces relating to calling the demo service, procuring a Spellbook API key, etc. Please view our Self Hosting Guide instead.
-We will however leave behind the Example Code snippets for posterity, and for reference for self-hosted and Scale internal users.
+We will however leave behind the Example Code snippets for posterity, and as a reference for self-hosted and Scale internal users.**

 To start, install LLM Engine via pip: